Learning environments for education outcomes

 The National Curriculum outlines a vision of young people developing the competencies they need for study, work, and lifelong learning, so can realise their potential.
 While the National Curriculum provides the framework, each school is able decide how teaching and learning takes place on their site to best meet the needs of their students.

 It’s important that the physical design of school spaces responds and aligns to the way teaching and learning takes place at each school, which is why schools have a say in school property decisions.

 When learning environments are well designed, they can contribute to success and wellbeing at school.

-The Ministry is developing a Quality Learning Environments model with the aim of collecting the right data about school property to ensure property decisions support the best possible learning outcomes and wellbeing of everyone on a school site.
+We are developing a quality learning environments model with the aim of collecting the right data about school property to ensure property decisions support the best possible learning outcomes and wellbeing of everyone on a school site.

-During 2019, the Ministry is working with a selection of Central North Island schools to collect and monitor these elements so that we can define and set the required standards that all schools will be lifted above by 2030.
+We worked with a selection of central North Island schools to collect and monitor these elements so that we could define and set the required standards that all schools will be lifted above by 2030.

 Equally, ILE doesn’t explicitly consider or emphasise the condition or operational efficiency of property, as these concerns better reflect the building owner and bill payer perspectives, rather than student and school staff perspectives.

 Where QLE and ILE overlap is in the fitness for purpose of the physical environment, both in terms of ensuring the basic building blocks of a good physical environment are taken care of (acoustics, lighting, thermal comfort and indoor air quality) and that the property is aligned with the school’s social and pedagogical dimensions.

 It is important that a school’s physical environments (both the buildings and the general school site) are fit for purpose.
 This means that they are safe, comfortable and aligned to the educational vision of the school.